jcbraz/tornado-cash-db/README.md

 Project made for the class of Advanced Databases during Erasmus Semester.

-Check the docs section to find a detailed explanation of each part of the project.

 ### Setup

 - **In the terminal, run the command git clone https://github.com/jcbraz/tornado-cash-db.git (HTTPS)**